 TERMS OF SERVICE

-This page describes the terms and conditions that govern your use of certain The American Spectator digital products, including Spectator.org and mobile applications, offered by The American Spectator, LLC.
+These are the terms and conditions that govern your use of The American Spectator digital products, including Spectator.org and mobile applications, offered by The American Spectator, LLC.

 - GENERAL RULES AND DEFINITIONS